sarahmughal/Care-Companion/README.md

 ## How we built it
 The main interface was built using Javascript while the front-end runs on HTML and CSS.
 The UI and logo were created in Sketch.

+## Challenges we ran into
+None of us had prior experience in web development so it took us a while to get down the basics and then build on that.
+We didn’t know if we could possibly use cookies to look at people’s search history over a long period of time, or look at their history from specific websites other than google search.
+Our original plan was to train a machine learning model to detect various signs over longer periods of time, but however we realized that that would take a long time and could not be completed in the span of 24 hours.
+Also many times, the extension did not run in the browser.